sheikjerbouti/nautilus/README.md

 ===========================================================================

 # nautilus
-Minimal command line interface "kubectl like" for interacting with Kubernetes clusters. nautilus is using and leveraging the Python Kubernetes API.
-It uses Kind for test and navigate different clusters for test and fun.
+Minimal command line interface "kubectl like" for interacting with Kubernetes clusters.

 ## pre-requisites